-Nowhere can anyone afford to house, clothe, and feed themselves, and provide for their health and transport needs, on R 1600 per month – the social pension – the only source of income for the majority of social pensioners in South Africa.
-With a rapidly ageing population, and a crumbling community fabric, South Africa is facing a crisis.
+Nowhere can anyone afford to house, clothe, and feed themselves, and provide for their health and transport needs, on R 1690 per month – the social pension the only source of income for the majority of social pensioners in South Africa.
+With a rapidly ageing population and a crumbling community fabric, South Africa is facing a crisis.

-‘Home, Health and Happiness for every social pensioner:’ this is our vision, informing every aspect of our work in supporting more than 700 state pensioners.
+‘Home, Health and Happiness for every social pensioner:’ this is our vision, informing every aspect of our work in supporting more than 700 social pensioners.

 NOAH also advocates for services for social pensioners through the promotion and replication of our model, collaboration with sector partners and forming working partnerships with Government.

 In this way this historically disenfranchised and still marginalised group retain their dignity and independence, feel more secure, are involved in their families, connected to their communities, and remain healthy, active and out of residential care for as long as possible.